coderscollection/XReflection/README.md

 XReflection library and test.
 (c) John Nessworthy 2020.
-No rights to copy, reproducem  alter or use this code in any form please.
+No rights to copy alter or use this code in any form please.
 For information only.
 ---------------